News-API-gh/News-API-java/README.md

 # News API SDK for Java

-How to use
+**How to use**

-0.Download the latest release here : https://github.com/VIad/News-API-java/releases and add the jar to your build path
+**0**.Download the latest release here : https://github.com/VIad/News-API-java/releases and add the jar to your build path